viswesr/gq/README.md

 - `Each{<subquery>}`: Execute a subquery for each selected element
 - `First`: Select only the first element of the current selection
 - `Last`: Select only the last element of the current selection
+- `Parent`: Select the parent element of the current selection
+- `Children`: Select the children elements of the current selection
 - `Attrib <attribute>`: Get the value of the specified attribute
 - `Text`: Get the text content of the selected element(s)
 - `Html`: Get the inner HTML of the selected element(s)